codenothing/proto-client/README.md

 ## Retry Options

-Every request is wrapped in a retry handle allowing for fully customized handling timeouts and retries.
-Can be configured at both the overall client and individual request levels.
+Every request is wrapped in a retry function, allowing for fully customized handling of timeouts and retries.
+Can be configured at both the overall client, and individual request levels.

 - `timeout`: Time in milliseconds before cancelling the request.
 Defaults to 0 for no timeout
 - `retryOptions`: Retry configuration object
   - `retryCount`: Number of times to retry request.
 Defaults to none
-  - `status`: Status codes request is allowed to retry on.
+  - `status`: Status code(s) request is allowed to retry on.
 Uses default list of status codes if not defined
   - `retryOnClientTimeout`: Indicates if retries should be allowed when the client times out.
 Defaults to true.

 ## Request API